vmc-udemy/react-1-project-2/README.md

-# react-1-project-1
+# react-1-project-2

-The first project of the react course 1
+The second project of the react course 1

 currently this project has the best scaffold for working with react and webpack from scratch.